Fibre & fluid for healthy bowels

 Fibre helps to prevent constipation and keeps your bowels regular and healthy.
 Fibre comes from plant foods such as fruit, vegetables, breads, cereals, nuts and seeds.

-Tips to prevent and help with constipation
+Here are some tips to prevent and help with constipation.

 A serving is about the size of your closed fist.